-When a French Tourist and his guide died drowning in this lake in 2015, the safety of Mebartsho visitors has become the major attention-seeking area of Bumthang District.
+When a French Tourist and his guide died drowning in this lake recently, the safety of Mebartsho visitors has become the major attention-seeking area of Bumthang District.
 Now there are concrete railings along the way for safe travel.

 Some Safety Tips for ‘Burning Lake’ visitors